ennnbeee/ennnbeee.github.io/content/posts/Endpoint-Manager-Device-Filters.md

 ### Fewer Properties

-Device Filters have fewer [attribute properties](https://docs.microsoft.com/en-us/mem/intune/fundamentals/filters-device-properties#device-properties) to work with compared with Dynamic Groups, so any advanced filtering will still need to be done using Dynamic Groups.
+Device Filters have fewer [attribute properties](https://docs.microsoft.com/en-us/mem/intune/fundamentals/filters-device-properties#device-properties) to work with compared with Dynamic Groups, so any advanced filtering like with [Autopilot Group Tags](https://memv.ennbee.uk/posts/autopilot-power-of-group-tags/) will still need to be done using Dynamic Groups.

 **Device Filters**
 ![Image](/img/filtervgroup-filter-properties.png#left)